laminas/laminas-config-aggregator/README.md

 ### Caching

 Merging configuration on every request is not performant.
-As such, zend-config-aggregator also provides the ability to enable a filesystem-based configuration cache.
+As such, laminas-config-aggregator also provides the ability to enable a filesystem-based configuration cache.

 To enable the configuration cache, pass a cache file name as the second